junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean presses his own palm on the edge of this giant palm of Cas's body, it feels like touching a wall of flesh, bizarre and unsettling.
 But they touch.
 And he finds them the same.
 The same particles that form everything in this universe, in all the bodies, in Dean's body and Cas's vessel, in flesh and blood, in planets and dust.
 Things that are as old as stars, and as young as a newborn baby.
 In the material plane, they are the same.
 But Castiel is not.

 Cas is not physical, not really.
 Cas does not come from this dimension, but he chooses here, he comes here.
 He resides in a body, and he walks the Earth.
 And now, he is inside Dean.
 He drops the grand form, and he curls up the whole multidimensional wavelength in that small corner of Dean's brain.
-And he doesn't complain.
+And he doesn't complain about claustrophobia.
 He stands there, and he says, "Dean."
-As if it's the only place he'd rather be.
+As if all that he wants to say can be condensed into one word.
+As if this place, of all, it's the only place he'd rather be.

 For the first time, Dean thinks, maybe this is for the first time, he finally starts to have a glimpse of understanding what it means to be an angel.
 A real angel in all their forms, from their views.
 Not just the vessel, not just a piece.
 Not just, a fragment of trench coat, a thread of tie fabric, a flying feather, a floating eye, or a silvery slice of the ring -- the pieces he saw in the dimension in between, the pieces giving him nightmares nights after nights.
 Oddly, Dean finds himself feeling a tiny little bit of appreciation for what that dimension shows him.
 As many nightmares as it gives him, he finally gets to understand, Cas is magnificent and giant and beautiful, beyond his imagination.
 For the first time, for real.